EchNet/hexx/DEMO.md

 	Use require.js to modularize.

 NEXT:
+	Background image on board.
+	Configurable shape.

 	Proximity constraints.
 		- Can (not) put something with (this value / any value) (on top of / next to) something with (this value / any value)

-	Background image on board.
-	Configurable shape.

 	Countable palette items.
-	Double-click to clear hex (and return to sender)
+	Double-click to clear hex (and return to sender) - but how to reconcile this with constraints?

 	Ability to save the board (offering persistence between page loads)